hashicorp/nomad/website/source/intro/vs/swarm.html.md

 When replication is enabled, Swarm uses an active/standby model, meaning the other servers cannot be used to make scheduling decisions.
-Swarm also did not support multiple failure isolation regions or federation, untile the new filtering ability with labels.
+Swarm also did not support multiple failure isolation regions or federation, until the new filtering ability with labels.